-mately \$400,000 in federal funds medication has saved "countless wide.
+mately \$400,000 in federal funds medication has saved "countless from the Substance Abuse and lives" in Connecticut and nationwide.

 Department of Consumer Protection Commissioner Michelle H. Seagull said that though naloxone is only one tool to address the opioid crisis, it serves an important function.